 At Mount Carmel, pupils receive two hours of language lessons per week in key stage 3 and three hours per week at key stage 4.
 In addition to lessons, we supplement curriculum time with support, intervention, competitions and university visits, in order to enrich pupils’ experiences.

-At Mount Carmel, pupils study an ambitious Spanish curriculum at key stage 3 (although some pupils currently study French, this will be the case from September 2020).
+At Mount Carmel, pupils study an ambitious Spanish curriculum at key stage 3.
 We cover the national curriculum and aim to provide pupils with the knowledge and skills needed to understand and communicate in a foreign language, whilst topic by topic and year by year preparing pupils appropriately for the demands of a challenging key stage 4.
 We aim to recycle language as pupils progress through the school so that they understand how the same structures can be transferred across topics.

-The topics taught at key stage 3 are the foundations of some of the very broad GCSE themes, carefully selected to allow pupils to experience a range of language structures that they will regularly need.
+The topics taught at key stage 3 are the foundations of a range of broader themes, carefully selected to allow pupils to experience a range of language structures that they will regularly need.
 We aim to build up pupils’ use of vocabulary and grammar points across topics, and deal with the topics most relevant to our younger pupils.
 We are also aware of the varying experiences that our pupils have of other languages and cultures, and aim to provide them with the cultural capital they need to become good world citizens.

-Most KS3 pupils at Mount Carmel will study (September 2020 onwards) the topics of:
+KS3 pupils at Mount Carmel will study the topics of:

 Year 7: Self, family and friends; hobbies; school